Long Distance Baby Shower Invitations

 Hi Whitney,

 Thanks for your etiquette question.
 When determining whether to send out invitations to friends and family who live far away, you will want to ask yourself a question.
 How close of a friendship do you have with them?
-If they are friends and family that you are not that close to, then the baby shower announcement will be a perfect way to let them know about the new baby in your family.
+If they are friends and family that you are not that close to, then the birth announcement will be a perfect way to let them know about the new baby in your family.

 If they are really close friends and family, the kind that you know they would come if they could...then it is ok to send them an invitation to the baby shower.
 The invitation is a way to help them feel involved and part of the baby shower, even if they could not attend it.

 I have been surprised a couple times by family and friends traveling a couple hours each way to attend a baby shower.
 Remember, it is the thought of the invitation that counts.
-Most likely, family that live in another state will not be able to make it but will appreciate the thought.
+Most likely, family that lives in another state will not be able to make it but will appreciate the thought.
 But, if you feel they would have a bad reaction to the invitation, don't send it.

 I hope that helps.
 Good luck with the baby and the baby shower!

-Baby Shower Crafts
+Return to Baby Shower Etiquette

 |